 Austin is not the first city you associate with Sublime, but it played a pivotal role in the release of their magnum opus.
 The self-titled 1996 major label debut is what catapulted the band into the mainstream and cemented their status among rock’s greats.
 Tragically, lead singer Bradley Nowell passed away from a drug overdose…

-What if the songs are about suicide, divorce, and consequences of choices, but you play ’em to a happy beat?
+What if the songs are about suicide, divorce, and consequences of choices, but you play ’em as an anthem?

 DBT sits at the Pantheon of great lyricists and they are capable of reflecting the emotion of small town America in a way reminiscent of Bruce Springsteen.
 On this album, they are dealing with divorce, suicide, and consequences for choices, but the music doesn’t match the dark material and plays well at any party.